GabeRegan/mixed-messages/README.md

 # Silly Story Generator
 ## Discription:

-Generates a short silly story by choosing random names, verbs and adjactives
+Generates a short silly story by choosing random names, verbs and adjactives.
+This Project was done to practice using git/github.